lorenzo-mechbau/cellml_split_reaction_diffusion_equation/README.rst

 CellML Split Reaction Diffusion Equation
 ========================================

-This example solves the weak form of the following static advection-diffusion equation,
+This example solves the weak form of the following cellml_split_reaction_diffusion_equation,